cubinet-code/cubinet-code.github.io/lorawan-watering-design.md

 1. Pre-Installation Testing:
    - Measure valve coil resistance: Should be 6Ω ± 10%
    - Verify valve terminals are correctly identified
-   - Test controller RO1 and RO2 relay outputs with multimeter
+   - Test controller D01 and R01 outputs with multimeter

 2. Circuit Verification:
    - Connect multimeter across valve terminals
-   - Default state: Both relays OFF → No voltage (0V across terminals)
+   - Default state: Both outputs OFF → No voltage (0V across terminals)
-   - Test CLOSE: AT+RO1=0 (set polarity), then AT+RO2=1 (pulse)
+   - Test CLOSE: AT+DO1=1 (set polarity low), then AT+RO1=1 (pulse)
    - Verify: Terminal 1 = +12V, Terminal 2 = GND for 200ms, then 0V
-   - Test OPEN: AT+RO1=1 (set polarity), then AT+RO2=1 (pulse)
+   - Test OPEN: AT+DO1=0 (set polarity high), then AT+RO1=1 (pulse)
    - Verify: Terminal 1 = GND, Terminal 2 = +12V for 200ms, then 0V
-   - MANDATORY: AT+RO1=0 to reset polarity after each test (saves power)
+   - MANDATORY: AT+RO1=0 first, then AT+DO1=1 to reset polarity after each test (saves power)

 3. Functional Testing:
    - Start with valve in known position
-   - Send CLOSE sequence: RO1 OFF (polarity) + RO2 pulse → Valve to bypass position
+   - Send CLOSE sequence: D01 Low (polarity) + R01 pulse → Valve to bypass position
-   - Send OPEN sequence: RO1 ON (polarity) + RO2 pulse → Valve to irrigation position
+   - Send OPEN sequence: D01 High (polarity) + R01 pulse → Valve to irrigation position
    - Verify water flow direction matches expected operation
    - Confirm valve maintains position after pulse (no continuous power)
-   - MANDATORY: Reset polarity after each operation: AT+RO1=0 (saves power)
+   - MANDATORY: Reset R01 first, then D01 after each operation (saves power)

 4. Current Monitoring:
-   - Monitor pulse current: Should be ~2A for 200ms during RO2 pulse only
+   - Monitor pulse current: Should be ~2A for 200ms during R01 pulse only
-   - RO1 current should be minimal (~25mA for relay coil)
+   - D01 current should be minimal (~25mA for relay coil)
-   - Verify no continuous current to valve after RO2 pulse
+   - Verify no continuous current to valve after R01 pulse
    - Check fuse integrity after multiple operations
-   - Ensure RO2 returns to OFF state after pulse, RO1 MUST be reset to OFF to save power
+   - Ensure R01 returns to OFF state first, then D01 MUST be reset to save power
 ```

 ## 3. Installation Procedures